innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

 # Basics, HTML Templating, and  Namespaces

-If you have started the `todo-app` with `lein ring server` you can see what the app looks like at `http://localhost:3000`
+If you have started the `todo-app` with `lein ring server` or from Nightcode, you can see what the app looks like at `http://localhost:3000`

-The app currently only has a single route '/' which returns a message in text format.
+The app currently only has a single route `/` which returns a message in text format.
 We want to return HTML instead of text, so let's look at what resources Clojure has to help us with this.

 ## Basics